WolffRuoff/Tongue-Drum-Hero/README.md

 - README.md : This file
 - Snapcode.png : The snapcode that you can scan to use this lens.
 - Tongue Drum Hero.lsproj : The project file for Tongue Drum Hero.
 Open this file to edit the project.
+- Website Blurb.pdf : A blurb and screenshot for the COMS6998 website
+- Written Description.pdf : An extended version of the abstract that includes extensive details on how to implement the HeARo framework

 ## How to Deploy Tongue Drum Hero
 You can access Tongue Drum Hero by clicking [here](https://lens.snapchat.com/1a64020ee09343d7ae3aebe547a2e5d0?sender_web_id=f95da986-49ee-4ea2-a393-a23c957f7305&device_type=desktop&is_copy_url=true) or scanning this Snapcode: